Continuous-Time Piecewise-Linear Recurrent Neural Networks: Model Formulation and Theoretical Analysis

 \subsection{State Space Analysis of Trained Models}

 While analyzing generic nonlinear DS, for instance identifying their periodic orbits, is generally hard, many of the required calculations are much more tractable when the system is piecewise-linear.
 Many of the tools from the smooth linear theory can be adapted to this setting with minor modifications that deal with the behavior of trajectories near the switching manifolds between pairs of PL regions.
-In this section, we explain how to algorithmically detect equilibria (fixed points) and limit cycles for the trained cPLRNN.
-Based on these results, in \cref{app:math tools} we also review a selection of further tools collected in~\citet{coombes2024oscillatory} that might potentially be useful in our current setting.
+In this section, we explain how to algorithmically detect equilibria (fixed points) and limit cycles in trained cPLRNNs (see also \cref{app:math tools} for a review of further tools as collected in~\citet{coombes2024oscillatory} that might be useful in the current setting).
 As before, we assume that the whole state space $\mathbb{R}^M$ is divided into regions $\Omega^k,\,k=1,\dots,2^P$, within which the dynamics is linear. \paragraph{Equilibria (fixed points)} Equilibria (fixed points) are defined by the condition that the vector field vanishes at these points.
 Since the system is linear in every subregion, setting \cref{eq:DiffEquationPLRNN} to zero, we can solve for $\vz$ and obtain within each region:

 Two scenarios are possible: $\vz^*_{\Omega^k}$ may either lie \textit{within} region $\Omega^k$ (including its boundary), in which case it is a real fixed point of the system; or it may lie outside of that region, in which case we call it a virtual fixed point.
 In practice, most fixed points will be virtual.
 As the number of regions grows exponentially with the number of ReLUs $P$, for large $P$, solving the equation in every region and verifying whether the solution is real or virtual is computationally expensive.
 In \citet{eisenmann2023bifurcations}, a heuristic algorithm called SCYFI is presented for discrete PLRNNs that significantly reduces computational costs by using virtual fixed points to initialize the next search run, which under some conditions leads the algorithm to converge in linear time.
 This algorithm can be easily adapted to the continuous setting by simply changing the fixed-point equation to \cref{eq:cont fixed point}.
 SCYFI finds fixed points of arbitrary type (stable/ unstable nodes/ spirals, saddles) without the combinatorial explosion that would occur in a naive approach. \cref{fig:lorenz_fixed_points} shows the fixed points (pink) found in a cPLRNN, a standard PLRNN and a ReLU based Neural ODE, trained on the Lorenz-63 system, with the true fixed points overlaid in black.